matthieu-beteille/heroku-buildpack-datomic/README.md

 ## ToDo

-This is the first buildpack I have made and it relies on native Heroku components.

-I would like to add other storage options in the future that are not available on the Heroku platform but are in the same AWS data-centre.
+- Add other storage options that are not available on the Heroku platform

 License
 -------